cabarius/ToyBox/ToyBox/README.txt

 ﻿
 # Brief Description
-Toy Box is a cute and playful mod with 232+ cheats, tweaks and quality of life improvements for Pathfinder: WoTR.
+Toy Box is a cute and playful mod with 230+ cheats, tweaks and quality of life improvements for Pathfinder: WoTR.
 It was created in the spirit of Bag of Tricks & Cheat Menu but with a little different focus .
-It provides a powerful and convenient way to edit the party composition, stats, search and add Feats, Features, Items, etc. to party members.
+It of a powerful and convenient way to edit the party composition, stats, search and add Feats, Features, Items, etc. to party members.

 # Detailed Description

 Now with 230+ Cheats, Tweaks and Quality of Life Improvements
-    Tweaks: 72 - 113 depending on how you count
-    Level Up & Multiclass Preview: 23 + (48 for Multiclass)
+    Tweaks: 72 (or 113 depending on how you count) Level Up & Multiclass Preview: 23 + (48 for Multiclass)
     Party Editor: 67
     Search 'n Pick: 70 ways to view, add, remove blueprints plus a fun global teleportation feature